-In this 15 minute video, Lydia Wietsma and I discuss the latest improvements in mortgage forbearance and delinquencies, and also the declining demand (not prices).
+In this 18 minute video and post, Lydia Wietsma and I discuss the latest in forbearance, extensions, tax liens, and servicing.